1996–97 Utah Jazz season: Regular season

-After a 2–2 start to the regular season, the Jazz posted a 15-game winning streak between November and December, and held a 33–14 record at the All-Star break.
-The team then posted a 31–4 record for the remainder of the season, where they posted another 15-game winning streak between March and April, and won 19 of their final 20 games.
-The Jazz finished in first place in the Midwest Division with a franchise-best 64–18 record, and earned the first seed in the Western Conference; they made their fourteenth consecutive trip to the NBA playoffs.
+After a 2–2 start to the regular season, the Jazz posted a 15-game winning streak between November and December, and later on held a 33–14 record at the All-Star break.
+The team posted a 31–4 record for the remainder of the season, in which they posted a seven-game winning streak in February, posted another 15-game winning streak between March and April, and won 19 of their final 20 games.
+The Jazz finished in first place in the Midwest Division with a franchise-best 64–18 record, and earned the first seed in the Western Conference; the team qualified for the NBA playoffs for the 14th consecutive year.
 The Jazz also had the second-best home record in the league with a 38–3 record at the Delta Center.

-Karl Malone averaged 27.4 points, 9.9 rebounds, 4.5 assists and 1.4 steals per game, and was named the NBA Most Valuable Player of the Year, finishing in first place ahead of Michael Jordan in Most Valuable Player voting, while being named to the All-NBA First Team, and to the NBA All-Defensive First Team.
+Karl Malone averaged 27.4 points, 9.9 rebounds, 4.5 assists and 1.4 steals per game, and was named the NBA Most Valuable Player of the Year, finishing in first place ahead of All-Star guard Michael Jordan of the Chicago Bulls in Most Valuable Player voting; he was also named to the All-NBA First Team, and to the NBA All-Defensive First Team.
 In addition, Jeff Hornacek averaged 14.5 points, 4.4 assists and 1.5 steals per game, while John Stockton provided the team with 14.4 points, 10.5 assists and 2.0 steals per game, and was named to the All-NBA Third Team, and to the NBA All-Defensive Second Team.
-Meanwhile, Bryon Russell showed improvement becoming the team's starting small forward, averaging 10.8 points and 1.4 steals per game, and leading the Jazz with 108 three-point field goals, while second-year center Greg Ostertag averaged 7.3 points and rebounds per game each, and led the team with 2.0 blocks per game, and Antoine Carr contributed 7.4 points per game off the bench.
+Meanwhile, Bryon Russell showed improvement becoming the team's starting small forward, averaging 10.8 points and 1.4 steals per game, and leading the Jazz with 108 three-point field goals, while second-year center Greg Ostertag averaged 7.3 points and rebounds per game each, and led the team with 2.0 blocks per game.
+Off the bench, Antoine Carr contributed 7.4 points per game, while rookie shooting guard, and second-round draft pick Shandon Anderson contributed 5.9 points per game, and Howard Eisley provided with 4.5 points and 2.4 assists per game.